F3de420/StellarVanityGenerator/README.md

 ## Donations

-If you found this script helpful and would like to show your appreciation, consider making a donation to the following Stellar address: `YOUR_STELLAR_ADDRESS_HERE`.
+If you found this script helpful and would like to show your appreciation, consider making a donation to the following Stellar address: `GB6CF53JKDYQDLZORVKHI2ZAVOR63XXZFEKEJA5ETHKGVBU5NTSW3TIP`.
 Your support helps maintain and improve this project.
 Thank you! 😊